Faithwalk Aussies and Miniature American Shepherds

 Whiting, Lake Trout or other fish

 Turkey Necks, Duck Necks, Chicken Necks

-Chicken or turkey gizzardsGoat or Lamb tongues and tails
+Chicken, duck or turkey heartsGoat or Lamb tongues and tails

 I personally avoid long bones like legs, wings, etc. My dogs get

 enough bone in the duck and turkey necks and what is ground in the coarse ground